 3. Gianicolo Hill

 When you get to Ponte Mazzini, take out your map and follow the roads that lead up to Gianicolo Hill.
-One of the few green areas in the city centre, the brow of Gianicolo Hill offers stupendous views of Rome.
+One of the few green areas in the city centre, this hill offers stupendous views of Rome.

-Spend a few minutes taking in the views and recharging your batteries, then slowly start walking back down the hill.
+Spend a few minutes absorbing the views and recharging your batteries, then slowly start walking back down the hill.

 Day 2: Colosseum, Palatine Hill & The Roman Forum